kebasaa/h4installer/README.md

 Added ``ESPAsyncUDP`` for ESP8266 builds of ``h4plugins``

-# ***MAC OS/linux users: the code has been written to be OS-neutral and thus *should* work for you, however I do not have a Mac to test it on, so all volunteers, please form an orderly queue...***

 ---

-## If you are able, please [Support me on Patreon](https://patreon.com/esparto) and/or subscribe to my [Youtube channel (instructional videos)](https://www.youtube.com/channel/UCYi-Ko76_3p9hBUtleZRY6g)
+## For more information, have a look at Phil Bowles' [Youtube channel (instructional videos)](https://www.youtube.com/channel/UCYi-Ko76_3p9hBUtleZRY6g)

 ---